javalin/website/_posts/tutorials/2018-09-02-jetty-session-handling-java.md

 If you want to use MongoDB you can just switch the data store:

 {% capture java %}
-MongoSessionDataStoreFactory mongoDataStoreFactory(String url, String dbName, String collectionName) {
+private static MongoSessionDataStoreFactory mongoDataStoreFactory(String url, String dbName, String collectionName) {
     MongoSessionDataStoreFactory mongoSessionDataStoreFactory = new MongoSessionDataStoreFactory();
     mongoSessionDataStoreFactory.setConnectionString(url);
     mongoSessionDataStoreFactory.setDbName(dbName);